TNM 4 G/LTE scoops Innovative Award - The Maravi Post

-TNM plc is honored to be awarded by the Information Communication Technology Association of Malawi (ICTAM) as the “Most Innovative Technology Company” in the country at the 2017 Innovations Awards by the Malawi ICT umbrella body at an event over the weekend.
+Blantyre, October 18, 2017 TNM plc is honored to be awarded by the Information Communication Technology Association of Malawi (ICTAM) as the “Most Innovative Technology Company” in the country at the 2017 Innovations Awards by the Malawi ICT umbrella body.

 TNM scooped the award for its ground-breaking and pioneering roll-out of the Fourth Generation/Long-Term Evolution (4G/LTE) mobile internet products, which has revolutionised internet and broadband speeds in Malawi.